5 DAYS CENTRAL NORTH VIETNAM MOTORBIKING

 Central North Destination Details

-A Thai village in Mai Chau district of Hoa Binh province.
+A Thai village in the Mai Chau district of Hoa Binh province.
 160km from Hanoi but we usually ride on a more quiet road and it is 200km.
-In early 1990’s Lac village is the first to open homestay overnighting business.
+In the early 1990s Lac village is the first to open a homestay overnighting business.
 It became so popular that all surrounding villages stepped into this business, making Mai Chau the largest home-staying complex in North Vietnam.
 Luckily, friendly people and great food make the night here very entertaining and enjoyable.
 You will stay in a stilt house, or pile dwelling which is made of bamboo and timber.
 A house is normally elevated 10-12 feet off the ground in order to avoid water damage and provide shelter for animals.

-A small town, ~170km Northwest of Hanoi, in the heart of the third largest rice field in North Vietnam.
+A small town, ~170km Northwest of Hanoi, in the heart of the third-largest rice field in North Vietnam.
 The road to Phu Yen from Moc Chau is quite scenic and quiet.
 It is one of the less travelled places in North Vietnam, therefore the accommodation is quite basic.

 Contact us at [email protected] for more details of this 5 days Central North Vietnam motorbiking.